-RME's exclusive SyncCheck technology (first implemented in the Hammerfall) enables an easy to use check and display of the current clock status.
-The 'SyncCheck' field indicates whether no signal ('No Lock'), a valid signal ('Lock') or a valid and synchronous signal ('Sync') is present at each of the digital clock source inputs.
-The AutoSync Reference display shows the current sync source and the measured frequency.
+RME's exclusive SyncCheck technology enables an easy to use check and display of the current clock status.
+The status box labelled Input Status indicates whether no signal ('No Lock'), a valid signal ('Lock') or a valid and synchronous signal ('Sync') is present at each of the digital clock source inputs.